 Transfer back to the international airport for your flight back to the UK.
 (B)

 This tour runs with a minimum of 2 people and due to the nature of the weather in Greenland the itinerary may be subject to change - this will all be discussed at your meeting before dinner when you arrive in Greenland.
-If you would like to add extra nights in Tasiilaq or Kulusuk please let us know.
+If you would like to add extra nights in Tasiilaq, Kulusuk or Reykjavik please let us know.

 East Greenland is a remote location where accommodation often has shared facilities and whilst dog-sledding some shared sleeping bag accommodation - this trip is designed for adventurous travellers looking to explore the wilderness and a reasonable level of fitness is required.